 It is also important to know that there have been some changes to RMD rules due to the SECURE 2.0 Act being signed into law at the end of 2022.
 If you're insure about when you are required to take RMDs, consult a professional.

 Deducting Large Losses

-Reporting a big loss from the sale of rental property or other investments can also spike the IRS’s curiosity, especially if the loss offsets income from wages, pensions, or other sources.
+If the deductions, losses, or credits on your return are disproportionately large compared with your income, the IRS may pull your return for review.
+A large medical expense could send up a red flag, for example.
+Taking a big loss from the sale of rental property or other investments can also spike the IRS’s curiosity, especially if the loss offsets income from wages, pensions, or other sources.
 Also on the IRS’s radar are deductions taken for bad debt and worthless securities, especially if you report the amount as an ordinary loss.

-Claiming Large Charitable Deductions
+Claiming Large Charitable Write-Offs

 Be sure to keep all your supporting documents, including receipts for cash and property contributions made during the year.

 Do you own some rental properties that help to provide a consistent revenue stream in your retirement years?
 Maybe you regularly claim large depreciation deductions and other write-offs on Schedule E that end up generating a tax loss from your rental activity.
 Claiming a large rental loss can command the IRS's attention.
 Normally, the passive loss rules prevent the deduction of rental real estate losses.
 But there are two important exceptions.
 If you actively participate in the renting of your property, you can deduct up to $25,000 of loss against your other income.
 This $25,000 allowance phases out as modified adjusted gross income exceeds $100,000 and disappears entirely once your modified AGI reaches $150,000.
 A second exception applies to real estate professionals who spend more than 50% of their working hours and more than 750 hours each year materially participating in real estate as developers, brokers, landlords or the like.
 They can write off rental losses.